 Since the local electric field is zero in the ideal MHD approximation, it suffices to include Eqns.
 (2.62) in the development of the equations of motion for and ideal MHD system.

-The coupling between magnetic fields and fluid matter leads to the production of other types of disturbances, known as the Alfvén wave and the magnetosonic waves.
+The coupling between magnetic fields and fluid matter leads to the production of other types of disturbances, known as Alfvén waves and magnetosonic waves.
 We briefly discuss these here.

 The Alfvén Speed